-Susanna locks herself in the closet right before the entrance of the Countess and the Count with a wrecking bar.
+NARRATOR: Susanna locks herself in the Countess' closet right before the entrance of the Countess and the Count with a wrecking bar.
 The Count verifies that both entrance doors to the bedroom are still locked.

 Everything is as I left it.
-We now shall come to an eclairessement.
 Do you still persist in forcing me to break open the door?
 I am determined to see who is in there.